Get Free Solar Panel Quotes

 Solar batteries can be bulky, make no mistake, but if space is an issue then the Huawei Luna 2000-10 is a smart choice.

-The unit is just 150 mm thick, meaning you can easily install it in a garage with limited space, or even in an under-stair cupboard — and still have room to spare.
+The unit is just 150 mm deep, meaning you can easily install it in a garage with limited space, or even in an under-stair cupboard — and still have room to spare.
 The Luna 2000-10 is waterproof too, so you can discreetly install it outside, if you prefer.

 The battery can be mounted on the wall or installed standing, giving you flexibility for where you want to place it.